Most people avoid deadly snakes at all costs.

-- The demand to own an unusual pet feeds the supply.
+- The demand to own an unusual pet feeds the supply

-- Some people keep these snakes for the venom they produce.
+- Some people keep these snakes for the venom they produce

-Some people just want to impress by having an exotic pet, and a dangerous one at that.
+- Some people just want to impress by having an exotic pet, and a dangerous one at that

 Handling Venomous Snakes

 Handling venomous snakes can be dangerous.
 Keeping a venomous snake is totally different from keeping a ball python or a corn snake.
-Certainly, unless you’re a trained venom extractor, you shouldn’t be picking up a snake with your hands.
+It should go without saying that, unless you’re a trained venom extractor, you shouldn’t be picking up a poisonous snake with your hands.

-Tips for ‘Working’ with Your Snake
+Tips for ‘Working’ With Your Snake

-- It’s a good idea to always have someone close by when handling venomous snakes.
+- It’s a good idea to always have someone close by when handling venomous snakes

-- The idea is to handle venomous snakes as little as possible – only when you really need to.
+- The idea is to handle venomous snakes as little as possible – only when you really need to

-- Always wash your hands after handling snakes.
+- Always wash your hands after handling snakes

-- Proper snake handling equipment is absolutely necessary for venomous snakes.
+- Proper snake handling equipment is absolutely necessary for venomous snakes

 The professional snake handler holds the back of the snake’s head with the thumb and index finger.
-Immobilizing the snakes head, the handler puts their fingers on the venom glands.
+Immobilizing the snake’s head, the handler puts their fingers on the venom glands.
 The handler forces the snake’s mouth open, pushing its fangs through a latex membrane stretched over the snake milking jar.